 A Mile in Her Boots edited by Jennifer Bové is a collection of fascinating essays by outdoor women, ranging from turtle research in a nudist colony to being a forest firefighter while trying to nurse a baby.

-Ellen Dudley and Eric Seaborg - contributor wrote American Discoveries:Scouting the First coast-to-coast Recreational Trail.
+Ellen Dudley and Eric Seaborg wrote American Discoveries:Scouting the First coast-to-coast Recreational Trail.
 This got great reviews in Amazon as an adventure story.
 It's on my list of things I have to read

 Women in Wilderness by Anne LaBastille, wildlife ecologist, documents the stories of fifteen women with careers centering around the wilderness or outdoors.
 These women provide role models for those striving to enter this still male dominated field.